lisadunlap/StringSight/docs/user-guide/visualization.md

   - Higher values = better performance in this behavior cluster
   - Compare across models to see strengths/weaknesses

-#### Delta Plots
+#### Impact Plots (formerly Delta Plots)
-Shows relative differences from baseline/median performance.
+Shows the attributable impact of each cluster on the model's overall score.

 - **Y-axis**: Cluster names
-- **X-axis**: Delta value (can be positive/negative)
+- **X-axis**: Impact value (Score Delta × Proportion)
-- **Zero line**: Baseline performance
+- **Zero line**: No impact
 - **Interpretation**:
-  - Positive = over-represented / better than average
+  - Positive = This cluster is *raising* the model's overall average
-  - Negative = under-represented / worse than average
+  - Negative = This cluster is *lowering* the model's overall average
+  - Magnitude = How many total points this behavior contributes to the global score

 ### Filtering Strategies